amirrezaask/loki/README.md

 ## Todos

 - Internal array and dynamic array implementation as a generic data structure.
+- support labels.
+- trasnform ForIn => while
 - defer: *each function that have a defer usage, will have a label at the end (with a guard) so when user does return we first jump to defer run the instructions and then we come back and return.
-- generics: take a look into generics.loki.notyet
-- trasnform ForIn => while
 - unions
 - definitions of #load that will make exported symbols accessible from a namespace.
+- generics: take a look into generics.loki.notyet
 - LLVM
 - dynamic array:
   * strings should be our own dynamic array impl.